mir-owahed/DevOpsDemo/terraform-learn/terraform-cicd/README.md

 This guide sets up a secure infrastructure CI/CD pipeline using GitHub Actions for Terraform deployment on AWS EKS.
 It includes provisioning an EKS cluster, setting up a Bastion Host, installing ArgoCD, and accessing the ArgoCD UI for Kubernetes resource management.
 This configuration ensures centralized and automated infrastructure management, enhancing collaboration and security.

 ---

-This Markdown file is now formatted for easy reading and step-by-step execution.
-Feel free to modify as needed!